Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/introduction.md

 No doubt, you have heard about terms such as __multi-scale__ models, and models relying on __big data__.
-After all, who wants single-scaled models fueled by moderately sized data? 🙃
+After all, who wants single-scale models fueled by moderately sized data? 🙃